Albert Sauer

-Albert Sauer (17 August 1898, Misdroy – 3 May 1945, Falkensee) was a German commandant of Mauthausen-Gusen concentration camp.
+Albert Sauer (17 August 1898, Misdroy – 3 May 1945, Falkensee) was a Nazi German commandant of Mauthausen-Gusen concentration camp.
+He died of wounds in 1945, and was never tried for his role in The Holocaust.

-Life
+Nazi atrocities and death

 Sauer, a carpenter by trade, became a member of the NSDAP (Nazi Party) and the SS in 1931.
 After a period of unemployment, he became a full-time SS employee.

 A protégé of the Inspector of Concentration Camps Theodor Eicke, Sauer was assigned to the SS guard unit (Wachtruppe) of Oranienburg concentration camp in April 1935.
-From 1 April 1936, he was commandant of Bad Sulza concentration camp.
+From 1 April 1936, he was the commandant of Bad Sulza concentration camp.
 Between 1 August 1937 and mid-1938, Sauer was second Schutzhaftlagerführer in Sachsenhausen concentration camp and thus belonged to "Wachtruppe Brandenburg".

 In the period between 1 August 1938 and 1 April 1939, he officially acted as commandant of the then-temporary quarry Wienergraben, so named because of the Wienergraben Valley in which it was located, of Granitwerke Mauthausen, which relied on slave labor from the subcamps of Mauthausen-Gusen.
-Due to negligence and excessive mildness to the concentration camp inmates, Sauer was removed from the camp service in April 1939.
+Due to negligence, Sauer was removed from the camp service in April 1939.

 On 9 February 1939, he was replaced as camp commandant by SS-Sturmbannführer Franz Ziereis.
-In the period of 1941-1942, he had an official position in the RKFDV (Reichskommissar für die Festigung deutschen Volkstums; Reich Commissioner for the Consolidation of German Nationhood).
+In the period of 1941–1942, he had an official position in the RKFDV (Reichskommissar für die Festigung deutschen Volkstums; Reich Commissioner for the Consolidation of German Nationhood).

 From September 1942 to April 1943, Sauer was again Schutzhaftlagerführer in Sachsenhausen.
-In 1943, Sauer was involved in the destruction of the Riga Ghetto.
-Later, he was temporarily the commandant of Kaiserwald concentration camp, which was vacated in July 1944.
-This operation was completed in September 1944.
+In 1943, Sauer was involved in the destruction of the Riga Ghetto, which involved executing or deporting thousands of people (mostly Jews) to their deaths in concentration camps.
+Later, he was temporarily the commandant of Kaiserwald concentration camp which was vacated in July 1944, by execution and deportation of inmates.

 He died of wounds received at Falkensee on 3 May 1945.